bongochong/CombinedPrivacyBlockLists/BLT/README.md

 `curl` is necessary if you wish to use the server upload feature of the PAC generator script.
 `idn (or idn2)` is necessary if you wish to have any Unicode / internationalized domain names converted to ASCII Punycode entries by the hosts file updater scripts.

+It should also be noted that most of these tools make heavy use of GNU `sed`.

 **One-line installation**:
 Paste the following in your terminal and hit enter:
 `wget -nv -O ~/installer.sh "https://raw.githubusercontent.com/bongochong/CombinedPrivacyBlockLists/master/BLT/installer.sh" && chmod +x ~/installer.sh && sh ~/installer.sh && rm ~/installer.sh`   Donezo.
 Now you have all the utilities.